Leave your email so that your quotes will be sent directly to your inbox.

 Real estate agents and realtors commonly rely on a variety of different insurance products to help mitigate risks.
 Products can include, but are not limited to:

-- Business Owner’s Policy - A Business Owners's Policy (BOP) combines elements of property, general liability, and business interruption coverage to protect your business from a variety of common risks.
-Whether your office is damaged by a fire or a potential client slips and harms themselves in one of your properties, a BOP will help limit your liability and keep business running smoothly.
+Business Owner's Policy (BOP) combines property, general liability and business interruption to protect your business from a variety of risks.
+Whether your office is damaged by fire or a client slips and harms themselves, BOP will limit your liability to keep your business running smoothly.

-- Errors & Omissions Insurance - Having Errors and Omissions Insurance is of particular importance for realtors and real estate agents.
-Often called E&O or Professional Liability, this insurance is designed to provide liability coverage for the one area of risk that is most common for service industry professionals.
 Most risks associated with the industry relate to decisions you make as a realtor or real estate agent within the realm of conducting business.
-E&O insurance covers the vast majority of errors or misjudgements on your part that may occur.
+E&O insurance covers the vast majority of errors or misjudgments on your part that may occur.

 Although most realtors and real estate agents shoot for precision when conducting business, there are times when either oversights or mistakes can occur.
 Typically, these are not purposeful.
 In many cases, an agent may simply make an error due to misinformation or miscommunication.
 Nevertheless, once the error is made, if there is any damage or fallout to the client, the realtor or real estate agent may be held at fault.

-Many common real estate agent and realtor mistakes occur during the document filing and drafting of paperwork.
+Many common real estate agents and realtors mistakes occur during the document filing and drafting of paperwork.
 Some of this relates to many real estate agencies expanding their businesses into new fields.
 This includes construction management, an area where many agents have less experience.
 As a result, agents and realtors may find themselves making errors due to a lack of proper procedures.